prg-titech/cargo-mangling-examples/README.md

 The Rust package manager Cargo permits multiple versions of the same crate to coexist within a single build.
 To prevent unintended interactions, Cargo employs **crate name mangling**, assigning each version a distinct identifier and isolating it within a separate namespace.
 From the perspective of the dependency resolver, this strategy provides a mechanism for satisfying version constraints.

 From the perspective of client code, however, such strategy can change program behavior in two ways:
-- **Type incompatibility**: crates may export items under identical nominal paths (e.g., `url::Url`), yet these are treated as distinct and incompatible types, even when their structural definitions coincide.
+- **Type/Trait incompatibility**: crates may export items under identical nominal paths (e.g., `url::Url`), yet these are treated as distinct and incompatible types, even when their structural definitions coincide.
 - **Semantic incompatibility**: functions with identical type signatures may exhibit divergent semantic contracts across versions, yielding subtle behavioral incompatibilities that are not detected at compile time.

 This repository demonstrates how **Cargo’s name-mangling strategy** (using [`url`](https://crates.io/crates/url) as an example) can lead to such problems.